 The CECC staff is committed to interns’ professional development, and holds regular roundtables for interns on important China-related issues.

-Summer 2011 interns will be paid $10/hour.
-Those unable to apply for the Summer internship may apply for the Fall (September-December) or Spring (February – May) internships.
+Spring 2011 interns will be paid $10/hour.
+Those unable to apply for the spring internship may apply for the Summer (June-August) or Fall (September-December).
 Further details are available on the Commission's Web site at http://www.cecc.gov/pages/general/employ.php.

 - Interns must be U.S. citizens.